ipfs/ipfs-docs/docs/concepts/faq.md

 ### Where can I see IPFS in action today?

-The [Ecosystem Directory](https://ecosystem.ipfs.tech/) is a good starting point to see the wide variety of projects that are using IPFS today.
-If you've built a project on top of IPFS or if your organization utilizes IPFS in a meaningful way, [you can submit it to be considered for inclusion in the directory](https://airtable.com/shrjwvk9pAeAk0Ci7).
+To learn more about projects and products built on IPFS, use the [Ecosystem Directory](https://ecosystem.ipfs.tech/), an interactive showcase of all things IPFS, filterable by industry, tooling, and other categories.
+If you've built a project on top of IPFS, or if your organization utilizes IPFS in a meaningful way, [you can submit information to be considered for inclusion in the directory](https://airtable.com/shrjwvk9pAeAk0Ci7).

 ## Getting started